UCL-oneAPI/CTA-oneAPI/README.md

 ```

 ### Prerequisites
+CTA is standalone but closely linked to the Intel® DPC++ Compatibility Tool (DPCT).
+CTA can further process the output files of the DPCT, and help complete the migration of code from CUDA to DPC++.
 Create a virtual environment, e.g. using `venv`.
 To install required packages, run `pip install -r -U requirements.txt
 `